Sahadar/tiny-deferred.js/README.md

 * Works on server and browser side smoothly
 * Works with require.js library
 * Written with TDD
-* Compiled + gzipped weight less than 1kB
+* Compiled + gzipped weighs less than 1kB

 ## Installation
 * download from Github